Find the first commercially credible route into a complex market.

 Frame possible wedges around buyer, trigger, urgency, budget logic, and custom-engineering fit.

-Kill / refine check
+Refine / boundary check

 Test weak routes for no buyer, no trigger, incumbent capture, product-not-service risk, and proof gaps.